Baseball United: Supporting Baseball in Ireland Since 2006

-The Baseball United Foundation (BUF) is a non-profit organization based in New York.
-BUF was founded in 2006 to support the development of amateur baseball programs in Ireland.
+The Baseball United Foundation (BUF) was founded in 2006 to support the development of amateur baseball programs in Ireland.
 As our geographical footprint has expanded to other countries, our work in Ireland remains a source of great pride and a central focus.

 Ireland has a rich history of bat and ball games — the ancient gaelic sport of hurling is the second most popular sport in Ireland.
 The game of rounders — a game with significant similarities to baseball — is a popular game with school children.
 Irish schoolchildren are interested in playing baseball, because of the game’s association with America and because the sport-specific skill of hitting a baseball is familiar to them, thanks to rounders and hurling.